euangoodbrand/coteaching_plus/README.md

 ## Introduction

 Label noise is a common issue in real-world datasets, which can significantly degrade the performance of deep learning models.
 The co-teaching strategy involves training two neural networks simultaneously, where each network learns to teach the other network to select and learn from the most reliable samples.
-This project extends the application of co-teaching to the domain of network intrusion detection, aiming to improve the robustness and generalization of models against label noise in NIDS datasets.
+This project extends the application of co-teaching to the domain of network intrusion detection, aiming to improve the robustness and generalization of models against label noise in NIDS datasets

 ## Requirements